 Buying annual leave - subject to agreement with their manager, employees are allowed to sacrifice some of their salary to buy more annual leave.
-In

-2022/23 there were twenty one members of staff that used this benefit, six more than the previous year.
+In 2023/24 there were twenty two members of staff that used this benefit, one less than the previous year.